jcsargis00/Pewlett-Hackard-Analysis/README.md

 ![not unique titles](https://github.com/jcsargis00/Pewlett-Hackard-Analysis/blob/main/Data/retirementtables.PNG)
 #
-The first few entries of the Unique Titles table can be seen below, the number is reduced to 72458, the true number of employees elibible to retire when we count them correctly.
+The first few entries of the Unique Titles table can be seen below, the number is reduced to 72458, the true number of employees eligible to retire when we count them correctly.
 #
 ![unique titles](https://github.com/jcsargis00/Pewlett-Hackard-Analysis/blob/main/Data/unique_titles.PNG)
 #